hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 The default config makes a few changes to improve compatibility and fix issues that might otherwise arise when packaging:

-* Sets system properties for various popular libraries to make them search for their libraries in the unpacked locations.
+* Sets some useful system properties for third party libraries.
 * Enable HTTP proxy auto-detection.
 * Ensure the `jdk.crypto.ec` module is always linked in, as otherwise some TLS/HTTPS websites may not work.